jrosen48/utk-homepage/content/post/2022-08-22-special-section-on-data-science-across-the-disciplines-is-published/index.md

 ---
-title: Special section on data science across the disciplines is published
+title: Special section on data science across the disciplines is published!
 author: ''
 date: '2022-08-22'
 slug: special-section-on-data-science-across-the-disciplines-is-published